-When you import contacts to MailChimp, you’ll match each column in your import file to a field in your MailChimp list.
-Certain types of list fields, like email address and birthday, require a specific format to import correctly.
+When you import contacts to Mailchimp, you’ll match each column in your import file to a field in your Mailchimp audience.
+Certain types of fields, like email address and birthday, require a specific format to import correctly.

 In this article, you'll learn how to format each column in your file to get the best results when you import.

-- If you've already started an import, learn how to review and edit your list fields or troubleshoot your import.
+- If you've already started an import, learn how to review and edit your audience fields or troubleshoot your import.

 - Clearly label each column in your import file so you can easily choose the field type during the import process.
 For example, if you have a column named "Contact Email Addresses," you'll know to choose the Email Address field type.